-Estate Services and Improvement
+Housing Estate Services and Improvements

 The team is responsible for the day to day management of communal areas of blocks of Housing flats, maintaining a safe and clean environment of buildings and surrounding grounds, by undertaking regular checks and observations.
 Their duties include:

-- Arranging for clearance of litter & bulk rubbish
+- Arranging for clearance of litter & bulk rubbish from Housing land

 - Checking bin areas to make sure residents are disposing of their rubbish properly and encouraging residents to recycle more